 Prior to the completion of the Broadband Spin-Off, TruePosition was a party to certain tax sharing arrangements with Liberty (or its former affiliate).
 Under these tax-sharing arrangements, TruePosition had been obligated to make cash payments to Liberty (or its former affiliate) in each year TruePosition generated positive taxable income, determined as if TruePosition filed a separate tax return.
 The amount of such payment has been equal to the amount of TruePosition's taxable income (as so determined) multiplied by the highest corporate tax rate in effect for the applicable tax jurisdiction.
-If on a separate return basis, TruePosition would have a net operating loss or net tax credit for a particular year, and such loss or credit could be utilized on the actual tax returns filed by Liberty (or its former affiliate) by the amount of such tax benefit.
+If on a separate return basis, TruePosition would have a net operating loss or net tax credit for a particular year, and such loss or credit could be utilized on the actual tax returns filed by Liberty (or its former affiliate), then TruePosition would be entitled to reduce current and future payments to Liberty (or its former affiliate) by the amount of such tax benefit.
 TruePosition made payments of \$3.2 million in 2014, \$13.6 million in 2013 and \$10.7 million in 2012 under these tax sharing arrangements.
-As of December 31, 2013, TruePosition has a \$6.4 million income tax receivable due from Liberty.
-Prior to the completion of the Broadband Spin-Off, TruePosition was transferred to Liberty Broadband and the tax sharing arrangement between Liberty and TruePosition was extinguished.
+As of December 31, 2013, TruePosition had a \$6.4 million income tax receivable due from Liberty.
+Prior to the completion of the Broadband Spin-Off, TruePosition's income tax receivable from Liberty was transferred to Liberty Broadband and the tax sharing arrangement between Liberty and TruePosition was extinguished.